ManuGeorge96/create_configure_VPC_with_terraform/README.md

 ## Prerequisites

-Need an AWS account with an IAM User, which got Programmatic Access.
+- Need an AWS account with an IAM User, which got Programmatic Access.
-Needs Terraform Installed
+- Needs to have Terraform Installed

 ## Behind the Stage

-    ec2.tf
+    01-01-vpc.tf
+-